webiny/docs.webiny.com/docs/developer-tutorials/publishing-your-site.md

 title: Deploying your project
 sidebar_label: Deploying your project
 ---
+Apps built with Webiny can be deployed anywhere.
+But that, of course, requires some technical knowledge and investment of time to setup and then maintain your own infrastructure.
+That's where Webiny Cloud comes into play.

+## Webiny Cloud account
 When you are ready to deploy your shiny new project all you need is an account at https://cloud.webiny.com.